loscati/impressioni/doc/getStarted.md

 # Getting Started

-The files in `exampleSite` is just a simple example.
+The files in `impressioni` is just a simple example.
 Now, we will introduce it based on the same structure.

 ## Requirements